Dyl06/explore-south-africa/README.md

 ![reviews not fitting](assets/images/review-not-fitting.png)
 <br>
 Other testing was conducted as the code was being written.
 I would write out code one instruction at a time and test that until what I wanted to achieve was achieved.
+All links have been tested to make sure they all open in separate windows.
+All links to pages within the site have been checked and work correctly.
+Site has been tested on chrome and safari and functions as expected on both.

 #### Lighthouse Reports ####
 ![lighthouse report1](assets/images/lighthouse-home.png)